Free DISC Assessment

 The DISC model was developed by William Moulton Marston, a psychologist, lawyer, and inventor who introduced the theory in his 1928 book "Emotions of Normal People."

 Marston believed that people express emotions through four primary behavioral types.
-His research focused on observable, measurable behavior rather than internal psychological states—making DISC uniquely practical and applicable.
+His research focused on observable, measurable behavior rather than internal psychological states, which is why DISC remains so practical to apply in real situations.

 Today, DISC assessments are used by millions of people worldwide and have been refined through decades of research.
 The framework remains popular because it's easy to understand, remember, and apply in everyday situations.